ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 The Reception committee is made up by at least:

-- Chairperson and main responsible, called INitiationsGENeral (INGEN), who has the main responsibility and final say regarding the Reception.
-  INGEN is elected by the chapter meeting.
-- Deputy chairperson.
-  Shall in the absence of INGEN carry out INGEN's duties and execute INGEN's responsibilities.
-  Is responsible for the economy and contact for the chapter's treasurer.
-  The vice chairperson is also responsible for the work delegated to them by INGEN by mutual agreement.
-  Called Neurotisk Åskådare till Generalens Oundvikliga Nederlag (NÅGON).
-  Is elected by the chapter meeting.
-- Masters reception responsible, who has the main responsibility and the final say regarding the masters reception together with INGEN.
-  Called Mastermottagningens Ångestfulla och Neurotiska Generellt Ansvarige (MÅNGA).
-  Is elected by the chapter meeting.
-- Three board members.
-Their areas of responsibilitiy is decided by the Reception committee.
+- President and main responsible (INGEN)
+- vice President (NÅGON)
+- Masters reception responsible (MÅNGA)
+- Board member responsible for Budget
+- Two board members

-  They are elected by the chapter meeting.
+They are elected by the chapter meeting

 The Reception's management/leadership, regulated by the Reception's rules, are themselves responsible for creating the structure within the committee.
 In addition to this the Reception committee may freely define and assign additional areas of responsibility to handle questions such as specific events and marketing.